 Effective Altruism Helsinki is a welcoming local community dedicated to inspiring and supporting one another to achieve altruistic goals.
 We organize monthly meetups, as well as occasional workshops and discussion groups.

 Every week you will have reading to do and a 90 min discussion session.
-Outside of that, we will organise (virtual) social events where you can get to know other people.
-We also encourage you to have 1-1 with a facilitator where you can discuss any questions that you might have.
+In addition to that, we will organise (virtual) social events where you can get to know fellowship participants outside your discussion group.
+We also encourage you to have 1-on-1 chat with a facilitator where you can discuss any questions that you might have.

 All the readings are in English, so it’s good if you are used to reading in English.
 However, you don’t need to be a native English speaker, neither are we.
 Most of our facilitators are students who also speak Finnish, so there is the possibility to run Finnish (or even Swedish) discussion groups too.
 Anyway, we encourage you to have an open mindset.
 This could also be a good opportunity to improve your English skills, as you learn and talk with others about interesting topics!